-- our chief executive officer and chief financial officer; - our directors; and - other members of the management team involved in the oversight of the day-to-day operations of the Company and its subsidiaries.
+- our Chief Executive Officer and/or Chief Financial Officer; - our directors; and - other members of the management team involved in the oversight of the day-to-day operations of the Company and its subsidiaries.

 Any transaction required to be disclosed pursuant to Item 404 of Regulation S-K ("related party transactions") must be reviewed and approved for potential conflict of interest by our independent directors, through the various committees of our board of directors.
 The Company may not enter into or engage in any related party transaction with a related party without such approval.
 All related party transactions involving an acquisition from or sale to an affiliate of our Manager, including any entity managed by an affiliate of our Manager, must be submitted to the nominating and corporate governance committee for pre-approval.
 Details of related party transactions will be publicly disclosed as required by applicable law.